 But they’re delicious and they’re great for breaking up tough soil because they can grow 12+ inches long.

-So far, we’ve covered some of the “basic” vegetables to plant in August and September for a fall harvest, but here are a couple of plants that you may not have thought about…
+So far, we’ve covered the basic vegetables you can plant in late summer for a fall harvest, but here are a couple of plants that you may not have thought about…

 This means laying down seeds every week or two, so you have a consistent supply.
 When one plant finishes and goes to seed, there’s another plant in its prime!

-Fun fact: if you let it go to seed, the seeds are coriander.
+Did you know…if you let cilantro go to seed, the seeds are actually coriander.
 Crazy, right!?!

 There you have it!
-Those are our top vegetables and herbs to plant in late summer to ensure a fruitful harvest in autumn.
+These are the top vegetables & herbs to plant in late summer for a fall harvest.

 We hope you give fall gardening a try – perhaps grow something familiar & something new!